pmem/pmdk/doc/libpmemset/pmemset_part_map.3.md

 If an optional descriptor was provided then address and size of the part mapping are stored in the descriptor when this function succeeds.

+Before the initialization of pmemset, a virtual memory reservation can be set in its configuration.
+This limits the future part mappings of initialized pmemset to the virtual address space spanned by the provided reservation.
+For more information about this configuration please see **pmemset_config_set_reservation**(3).

 During the lifespan of initialized pmemset, a contiguous part coalescing feature value can be set using **pmemset_set_contiguous_part_coalescing**() function, modifying the default behavior of part mapping.
 With contiguous part coalescing feature enabled, **pmemset_part_map**() function tries to map each